Venryx/typeonly/validator/README.md

 ## Contribute

-With VS Code, our recommanded plugin is:
+With VS Code, our recommended plugin is:

 - **TSLint** from Microsoft (`ms-vscode.vscode-typescript-tslint-plugin`)